 The truth is most people do not possess the skills required, or the patience or discipline needed, to achieve and maintain profitability.

-Trading is a Business, and Business is Hard
+Trading is a business, and running a profitable business is hard

 Part of the illusion that trading is easy to the newcomer is the zero barriers to enter into the business.
 Anyone can wire over a few hundred dollars, fill out some forms, and begin trading in just a couple of days without any prior knowledge or education needed.